 This isn't a product problem.
 It's a documentation problem.
 The installation worked fine.
 The configuration screen was clear.
 But your setup guide didn't tell users where to find their API key, so they got stuck.

 Installation and setup guides are where users form their first impression of your product.
 Get them working quickly and they'll love you.
 Leave them confused and they'll churn before experiencing any value.
-This guide breaks down how to write installation documentation that gets users from zero to working product without support tickets.
+This guide breaks down how to write installation documentation that gets users from zero to working product without support tickets—including effective use of visual aids, version management strategies, and accessibility considerations.

 Why Installation Guides Need to Be Excellent